dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 [^fn-ccc]: The CCC showed this clearly a long time ago, by [reconstructing a fingerprint from a photograph](https://www.macrumors.com/2014/12/29/ccc-reproduce-fingerprints-public-photos/).
 In short: politician waves at camera, highres photo is taken, finger can be 3d-printed.
 (I'm simplifying, but you get the idea.)
 [^fn-zaps-public]: Vitor and Alex made this point multiple times, both on [nostr](https://ants.sh/p/npub1gcxzte5zlkncx26j68ez60fzkvtkm9e0vrwdcvsjakxf9mu9qewqlfnj5z?q=zaps+public) and on [github](https://github.com/nostr-protocol/nips/pull/2332#issuecomment-4409095253).
 [^fn-npub-cash]: Setting yourself up with a Lightning wallet isn't that complicated.
 I won't argue against this point because I don't agree with the premise.
 Users are free to set their lightning address to `<user-npub>@npub.cash` for example, which makes them zappable instantly, as [pointed out](https://njump.to/nevent1qqs8njmr5jjcpgejzxv88pglsqps8amrfygc8t2x6zdfhzxmkfmhwzc20g899) by Calle and others.
+[^fn-friction]: As evidenced by this [response to one of my comments](https://github.com/nostr-protocol/nips/pull/2332#issuecomment-4506775013), the supposed friction that this proposal tries to reduce is added tenfold at the end of the journey, i.e. once users want to spend (or move) their on-chain funds.

 [terrible-idea]: https://njump.to/nevent1qqs23jpquykrlg2psqhyhhxzn06nmf3dr6yejwvgws0733x8d9vgnugqfuqeq
 [vitor-thread]: https://njump.to/nevent1qqstjywhdd3kt2pwxlnpd3yyd2hflkn7xqtm8lqrkqe0fv7k5dt4wwcyxsyns